 Working with partners

 We are stepping up our engagement to work with governments, NGOs and others in our industry to drive fundamental change to whole systems.
-That’s why Unilever is playing a leading role in such important global initiatives as the UN Post-2015 Agenda, the World Business Council for Sustainable Development’s Action 2020 and the Global Task Force for Scaling up Nutrition.
+That’s why Unilever is playing a leading role in important global initiatives such as the World Business Council for Sustainable Development’s Action 2020, the Tropical Forest Alliance 2020 and the Global Task Force for Scaling up Nutrition.